cockroachdb/docs/src/current/v23.1/migration-overview.md

 - Check the application logs for error messages and the API response time.
 If application requests are slower than expected, use the **SQL Activity** page on the [{{ site.data.products.db }} Console](../cockroachcloud/statements-page.html) or [DB Console](ui-statements-page.html) to find the longest-running queries that are part of that application request.
 If necessary, tune the queries according to our best practices for [SQL performance](performance-best-practices-overview.html).

-- Compare the results of the queries and check that they are identical in both the legacy database and CockroachDB.
+- Compare the results of the queries and check that they are identical in both the source database and CockroachDB.
 To do this, you can use [MOLT Verify](molt-verify.html).

 Test performance on a CockroachDB cluster that is appropriately [sized](#capacity-planning) for your workload: